drorlab/atom3d/README.md

 ## Features

 * Access to several dataset involving 3D molecular structure.
-* Sharded data format for storing large 3D molecular datasets.
+* Sharded data format for storing lots of molecules (and associated metadata).
 * Utilities for splitting/filtering data based on many criteria.

 ## Installation